 Instead of wishing that your “real” identity was a rich socialite that could afford all the action sports and adventure of a James Bond or Laura Croft Tomb Raider movie, get involved in an actual fitness activity.

-When you spend at least 30 minutes in physical activity, your endorphins kick in telling your brain that you feel good.
+When you spend at least 30 minutes in physical activity, your endorphins kick in, telling your brain that you feel good.

 This eventually opened up the doors of business opportunities as a trainer.

 Serve With Purpose

-Being grateful for all of those factors in your life can lead you to find deeper meaning in your life, a genuine sense of purpose.
+Being grateful for all those factors can lead you to find deeper meaning in your life, a genuine sense of purpose.

 When we are content with what we have, we are better able to see the needs of others.

 Maybe you will be inspired to join a movement and help make someone’s life better by raising awareness for those in need.

 How are you finding your purpose?

 These basic tips can help you wake up when the alarm goes off.

-Having a little more gratitude, and a willingness to give a little more than we normally do both to ourselves and others can help us find a deeper sense of self-value.
+Having a little more gratitude, and a willingness to give a little more than we normally do (both to ourselves and others) can help us find a deeper sense of self-value.

-So, how are you finding your purpose?
 Share with us your experiences in the comment section below.